Getting Started with Riot.js

 Now that we have the basic foundation of a component, let’s create the other components.

-The main component will include as contents, the list of tab headers, and a list of tab contents.
+The main component will include contents, a list of tab headers, and a list of tab contents.
 When we click on a tab header, the corresponding content tab will be visible and the others will be hidden.

 Create the tab-headers component components/tab-headers.tag with the contents: